UniVE-SSV/SoftwareArchitecture/_docs/gradle/build.gradle.md

     useJUnitPlatform()
 }
 {% endhighlight %}
 This block configures test tasks.
 This task is specific to Java-related plugins.
-We don't want to spend too many words on it, but if you are interested, <a href="https://docs.gradle.org/current/userguide/java_testing.html">here</a> more information is present.
+We don't want to spend too many words on it, but if you are interested, <a target="_blank" rel="noopener noreferrer" href="https://docs.gradle.org/current/userguide/java_testing.html">here</a> more information is present.

 Our tasks.test block says that for our project we are going to use JUnit for testing.
 What is JUnit?
 We will answer this question in the next lesson.
 <div>